molinsp/smash-cmu/Simulations/CoverageAndBridge/DronePlugins/readme.txt

  - V-RepMadaraClientPlugin

-    A plugin that acts as the Controller of the network, as well as disseminating the positioning information of the drones obtained from V-Rep. This is done through Madara to communicate with simulated pseudo-drones running with the BridgeDroneSimulator project described above.
+    A plugin that acts as the Controller of the network, as well as disseminating the positioning information of the drones obtained from V-Rep, and receiving commands to move the drones to certain locations.
-    It defines several Lua functions that can be used by a simulation to setup and cleanup the Madara interface, as well as send and receive the state of different variables in the Knowledge Base, including bridge requests and bridge target positions for a drone.
+    This is done through Madara to communicate with simulated pseudo-drones running with the DroneControllerSimulator project described above.
+It defines several Lua functions that can be used by a simulation to setup and cleanup the Madara interface, as well as send and receive the state of different variables in the Knowledge Base, including area coverage and bridge requests, and functions to handle sensor and movement requests from the drones.

     Notes:
     * This project has a custom property that has to be set to indicate where the V-Rep folder with